 Most novice anglers can’t tell where sandbars are located unless they’re protruding out of the water, but you can typically spot one by watching how and where the waves break as they roll in.

-Rip currents or tides are another very important element that surf fishing anglers can use to determine where they should cast their bait.
+Rip currents or tides are another very important element that surf fishing anglers can use to determine where they should cast their fishing bait.

 A rip current is often formed in locations where a sand bar breaks and water is sucked out toward the ocean at a much more rapid pace.
 While these tides are extremely dangerous for swimmers, they are often a fisherman or woman’s friend as you can usually expect to find bait fish nearby.